No Cost to Landowners

 Therefore, there is no cost risk for the landowner.
 Only if the scheme succeeds is Welbeck remunerated, from the sale proceeds.

 Highest Value- Shortest Time

-Landowners who take the conventional approach and option their sites to individual housebuilders, giving the housebuilders the right to buy on what is usually the developer’s own timing and their own assessment of value, are then largely if not wholly dependent on the option holders.
+Landowners who take the conventional approach and option their sites to individual housebuilders, giving the housebuilders the right to buy on what is usually the developer’s own timing and assessment of value, are then largely if not wholly dependent on the housebuilder.
 From that point on, the interests of landowner and housebuilder are not necessarily aligned.
-It may be in the housebuilder’s own interest – but not the landowner’s - to delay the process, by way of landbanking.
-Or to reduce the price eventually payable to the landowner, by renegotiation.
+It may be in the housebuilder’s own interest – but not the landowner’s – to delay the process, by way of landbanking, or to reduce the price eventually payable to the landowner, by renegotiation.

-The Welbeck approach is diametrically different, and remains in line with the owner’s best interests throughout.
-It means the landowner receives highest value, in the shortest time
+The ‘Welbeck’ approach is fundamentally different, and remains in line with the owner’s best interests throughout.
+It means the landowner receives highest value, in the shortest time.